Home New Search Gallery How-To Books Links Workshops About Contact

 I have not correlated the accuracy of the markings to the actual focal lengths.

-The Nikon 70-300mm VR offers the best compromise of size, weight, price and image quality among all Nikon's tele zooms.
-It covers FX, 35mm film and DX.
+This Nikon 70-300mm VR offered the best compromise of size, weight, price and image quality among all Nikon's tele zooms, until the arrival of the 70-300mm AF-P VR. they all cover FX, 35mm film and DX.

 For DX I prefer the 18-200mm VR for its greater flexibility.
 I'll trade the 200 - 300 mm range in exchange for the all-encompassing zoom range of the 18-200mm, as well as the closer and more reliable focusing of the 18-200mm.